 There are three main sub-industries that make up the Media and Entertainment Industry

 As it currently stands, the film and video industry, by far generates the most revenue of any entertainment and media sector.
-For the 2015 fiscal year, the industry earned about $29 billion in revenue and made an additional literary analysis essay rubric in subscriptions and advertising.
-While the film industry may be raking in the big bucks overall, the median entry-level Film/TV producer makes only a essay about my life as a teenager.
+For the 2015 fiscal year, the industry earned about $29 billion in revenue and made an additional $420 billion in subscriptions and advertising.
+While the film industry may be raking in the big bucks overall, the median entry-level Film/TV producer makes only a median salary of about $50,000/year.

-The most notable corporations in the film industry include: oregon essay prompt, Columbia Pictures (which is now owned by Sony), MGM, Paramount Pictures (now owned by Viacom), NBC Universal, and Time Warner.
+The most notable corporations in the film industry include: 21st Century Fox, Columbia Pictures (which is now owned by Sony), MGM, Paramount Pictures (now owned by Viacom), NBC Universal, and Time Warner.

 The U.S. recorded music industry (including concerts and touring) has remained at an estimated $15 billion as of 2015, the same number it’s been at for the last three years.
 The four largest companies in the music industry as it currently stands are: Sony, Universal, Warner, and EMI.